A nonlinear homogenization-based perspective on the soft modes and effective energies of some conformal metamaterials: A geometric argument: periodic mechanisms are isotropic compressions

 \section{A geometric argument: periodic mechanisms are isotropic compressions}

-This section's main goal is \cref{lemma-geometric}.
+This section's main goal is Proposition \ref{lemma-geometric}.
 It characterizes the macroscopic deformations achievable by periodic mechanisms of the Kagome or Rotating Squares metamaterials, using an argument that applies equally to these two systems.
 While its assertion was already known for the Rotating Squares example, it was \emph{not} previously known for the Kagome metamaterial (which has infinitely many mechanisms, for which there is no known classification).

-The proof \cref{lemma-geometric} is relatively simple and geometric.
+The proof of Proposition \ref{lemma-geometric} is relatively simple and geometric.
 It captures -- in the simplest possible setting -- how we will use the symmetry and structure of our metamaterials to lower-bound their effective energies.

 Let us explain why studying periodic mechanisms is related to estimating the effective energy.
 Our variational characterization \eqref{eqn:effective-energy-density} of the effective energy density $\overline{W}^\eta$ involves only deformations of the form $u(x) = \lambda x + \psi(x)$ where $\psi$ is $k$-periodic for some $k$.
 The characterization involves energy minimization, and deformations with energy $0$ are automatically minimizers (since our energies are nonnegative).
 So it is quite natural, as a first step, to consider the existence of zero-energy deformations of the form $u(x) = \lambda x + \psi(x)$ where $\psi$ is $k$-periodic.
-These are precisely the periodic mechanisms (see \cref{def:periodic-mechanism}).
+These are precisely the periodic mechanisms (see Definition \ref{def:periodic-mechanism}).